gpguia/BlackDesertHelper/README.md

-# foodHelperBDO
+# Black Desert Food helper and Stopwatch.

-It's a java based timer to help players to not forget to use their food.
+It's a java based timer to help players to not forget to use their food, it will play sounds to remember.

 Also has a StopWatch to help when you want to buy something from the market.